ReadingService¶

 Extend

-with two additional methods to save/restore the state of the data-processing graph.- abstract checkpoint() bytes ¶
+ReadingServiceInterfacewith two additional methods to save/restore the state of the data-processing graph.- abstract checkpoint() bytes¶

-graph based on the serialized state.
-Called once in creatingDataLoader2
+ReadingServiceadaptsDataPipegraph based on the serialized state.
+Called once in creatingDataLoader2iterator at first time.
+Counterpart ofinitialize, which adaptDataPipegraph from scratch.- Parameters:

 datapipe – original